Find Grad Schools

 159 Yearly Graduations

 The 19th most popular school in the country for curriculum majors who are seeking their master's degree is Purdue University - Main Campus.
 Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
 During the most recent year for which we have data, 159 people received their master's degree in curriculum from Purdue.
-Around 24% of these students were from an underrepresented racial-ethnic group, and 79% were women.
-Those who complete their master's degree in curriculum at Purdue University - Main Campus make a median salary of 55,178.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 84% were women.

 #20